-Edel works closely with young people on a one-to-one and group basis.
+Edel has worked with Ossory Youth on the Compass Garda Youth Diversion Project since 2007.
 Her interest and experience is in helping young people progress and reach their potential.
-Edel is responsible for the implementation of the work to learn scheme.
-She holds a Degree in Applied Social Studies and has been working on the project since 2007.
+She works with young people on a one to one and group basis.
+Edel is responsible for the implementation of the Work to Learn Programme.
+She holds a degree in Applied Social Care and a Masters in Youth and Community Studies.

 Creative and proactive, Mick is a great asset to the organisation.
 An advocate for youth voice and involvement in civic life, Mick loves to get stuck in to a project and maximise the potential for young people.
 Working with Youthink and Opendoor, his enthusiasm and resourcefulness has contributed to an interesting and fun experience for these young people.